Well, we're here to help! If a term you're looking for is not listed below, please feel free to reach out to us.

-Completed Application - In addition to the MyCoalition application, students must also submit other required materials in order for their application to be considered complete and be reviewed for admission.
+Completed Application - In addition to the online application, students must also submit other required materials in order for their application to be considered complete and reviewed for admission.
 Students have different requirements based on their applicant type.

 Directory ID - After being admitted, students need to create a Directory ID.
 This ID will become your UMD email address and allow you to log in to computers and access other electronic resources across campus.

 Early Action, Non-Binding Deadline - Students should apply by this deadline to receive priority consideration for admission, merit scholarships and special programs.
 The early action deadline is non-binding, which means after being granted admission, a student is not obligated to enroll at UMD.